 The eye is a great statistician!

 You don't always have to be a data scientist to effectively analyse performance in your business.
-Combined with your intuition as an HR professional, good data visualisation can be an extremely powerful analytical tool.
+Combine this with your intuition as an HR professional, good data visualisation can be an extremely powerful analytical tool.
 Let's visualise our engagement data from our previous example:

 Using Excel's chart function you can display your data in a box-and-whisker plot which provide a lot of insight into the signal and noise discussed above.